propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.13 =
+* Corrected issue when filtering properties by custom fields added to search forms
+* Enqueue jquery-ui-sortable for use in search form builder page

 = 1.0.12 =
 * Added maximum bedrooms field to the list of fields available to choose from in search form builder